Commencement Frequently Asked Questions (FAQs)

 Is there a rehearsal?

-Commencement rehearsal is scheduled for Friday, May 8, 2026, at 1:00 p.m.
-Meet in the Ice Arena at the CARC/Roos House and line up behind your School flag.
-Rehearsal is strongly encouraged but not mandatory.
+Yes, Commencement rehearsal is scheduled for Friday, May 8, 2026, at 1:00 p.m. in the Ice Arena at the CARC/Roos House.
+There will be a line up for each School, and the assigned Student Marshal will help you locate your degree/major.
+The rehearsal will help to familiarize you with the ceremony process and give you an opportunity to ask questions.
+The rehearsal is strongly encouraged but not mandatory.

 What time should I arrive for Commencement?

-Graduates participating in the Commencement Ceremony must arrive in the Ice Arena at the CARC/Roos House by 8:30 a.m.
-This will ensure that participants are not delayed by on-campus traffic.
-This will also allow time for the completion of the pre-ceremony tasks (including a professional photo) and Student Marshals to direct degree candidates to their proper place in the processional line.
+Those participating (walking) in the Commencement Ceremony must arrive in the Ice Arena at the CARC/Roos House by 8:30 a.m.
+This will ensure that participants are not delayed by the increased on-campus traffic, allow time for the completion of the pre-ceremony tasks (including a professional photo), and allow time for the Student Marshals to direct degree candidates to their proper place in the processional line.

-Graduates who arrive late will need to wait until the procession concludes before being seated; graduates may not be able to be seated with their School and/or degree/major program.
+Graduates who arrive late/after the procession begins will need to wait until the procession concludes before being seated; graduates may not be able to be seated with their School and/or degree/major program.
+An event volunteer will help with the seating.

-Guests with disabilities should plan to arrive early for the best seating availability.
-For guests with wheelchairs, walkers, or other mobility issues who are unable to navigate the bleachers, limited ground-level seating is available.
-Please call (315) 386-7918 to inquire about special seating.
+We recommend that guests with disabilities arrive early for the best seating options.
+For guests using wheelchairs, walkers, or those who find bleacher seating inaccessible, limited ground-level seating is available.

 How long is the ceremony?

-The ceremony lasts approximately two hours, and all candidates present at the ceremony will be recognized individually by name as they cross the stage.
+The ceremony lasts approximately two hours, and all candidates present at the ceremony and online candidates who requested to be included will be recognized individually by name as they cross the stage.

 When do I get my diploma?